ljwagerfield/ljwagerfield.github.io/customer-validation.md

 ## Step 1: Assume market quantitatively

+>   Customers are the universal high-level success metric

 -   Estimate market size.

-    -   Conversion rates apply to this finite pool.
+Conversion rates apply to this finite pool.

-    -   Indicates when a customer segment pivot is required.

--   Define a target: % of market you wish to capture.
+-   Define a target: % of market you wish to capture (retained customers).

-    -   These are retained customers.

-    -   The 'universal high-level success metric'.

 ## Step 2: Assume solution quantitatively

+>   Focus on systems not goals

 -   Conversion rates against discrete events.